-Volkswagen Jetta owners have reported 17 problems associated with instrument panel (under the electrical system category).
+Volkswagen Jetta owners have reported 18 problems related to instrument panel (under the electrical system category).

-Vehicle identification number (VIN) of the vehicle is 3VWRF71K36_.
-Tl- the owner has a 2006 Volkswagen Jetta.
+Tl- the contact owns a 2006 Volkswagen Jetta.
 The contact stated that on her instrument panel her check engine light and the warning light that informs her that her headlights are out illuminated.
 The vehicle was taken to the dealer.
 The dealer stated they had to replace the sensors.
 The vehicle was repaired but the warning lights still illuminated.
 The manufacturer was contacted and they stated that they could exchange for another vehicle.
 The failure and current mileage was not available.
 Jp.
-This problem occurred on Wednesday, July 14, 2010.

 See all problems of the 2006 Volkswagen Jetta.

 The speedometer in any occasions does not mark the speed but if it marks the miles that are covered and it doesâ´t turn on the light of check engine to be able to know that it is trumping the speedometer, sometimes meanwhile the car lighting and in movement it stops working it is not the first car that I see that the same problem has this I meet more than 7 persons who have the same problem and who when we take it to the agency say to us that it does not have any shortcoming or perhaps it is some sensor that does not work but the car does not light the light of check engine to warn that a sensor has to be replaced I suppose myself that it is already a shortcoming of the speedometer.

 See all problems of the 1997 Volkswagen Jetta.